Virtual or In-person Appointments?

 Experience

-I earned my doctorate in clinical psychology (PsyD) from the Ferkauf Graduate School of Psychology at Yeshiva University, an American Psychological Association accredited program with a strong emphasis on hands-on clinical training.
-My training included extensive experience in evidence-based approaches such as cognitive behavioral therapy and psychodynamic therapy, with a focus on developing strong case conceptualization skills across modalities.
+I earned my Doctorate in Clinical Psychology (PsyD) from the Ferkauf Graduate School of Psychology at Yeshiva University, an American Psychological Association–accredited program with a strong emphasis on high-quality clinical training.
+My education included extensive experience in evidence-based treatments for individuals and couples, including cognitive behavioral therapy, psychodynamic therapy, interpersonal reconstructive therapy, the Gottman Method, and Emotionally Focused Therapy (EFT).

-Over the course of my training, I worked in a wide range of clinical settings with diverse populations, including a college counseling center, community mental health clinics, and private practice settings.
-My training culminated in an APA-accredited predoctoral internship at North Central Bronx Hospital, where I worked with patients across acute inpatient units, a partial hospitalization program, and outpatient services.
+My clinical training took place across a wide range of settings and diverse populations, including a college counseling center, community mental health clinics, and private practice.
+I completed my APA-accredited predoctoral internship at North Central Bronx Hospital, where I worked with patients in acute inpatient units, a partial hospitalization program, and outpatient services.

-Across these settings, I developed a broad clinical skill set and, most importantly, a central guiding principle in my work: there is no one-size-fits-all approach to psychotherapy.
-Each person’s symptoms, stressors, and struggles must be understood in the context of their history, relationships, and lived experience before meaningful change can occur.
+Through this work, I developed a broad clinical skill set and, most importantly, a guiding principle that shapes my approach to therapy: there is no one-size-fits-all model for meaningful change.
+Each person’s symptoms, stressors, and struggles must be understood within the context of their history, relationships, and lived experience.